JcerelusDev/JcerelusDev/README.md

-Hi, I’m JcerelusDev , i am a web developer.
+Hi, This is JcerelusDev , web development technologies.
-Im interested in games
+Godd interests in games
 and apps development.
+JcerelusDev provide lots of good ressources to help developers on their journey.

 <!---
 JcerelusDev/JcerelusDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.